hashicorp/terraform-website/content/source/docs/enterprise/system-overview/security-model.html.md

 ### TFE Requires You to Manage and Secure the Underlying Network and Infrastructure

-TFE infrastructure admins are required to manage all aspects of the underlying infrastructure including initial provisioning, secure configuration, access control, configuring network ACLs, and OS-level software updates.
-TFE can not ensure the security of your data if the underlying infrastructure is compromised.
+Infrastructure admins are required to manage all aspects of the underlying infrastructure.
+This includes initial provisioning, secure configuration, access control, network ACL configuration, and OS-level software updates.
+Terraform Enterprise cannot ensure the security of your data if the underlying infrastructure is compromised.

 ### You are Responsible for Updating Your TFE Deployment